samsrf/samsrf/ReadMe.md

 - Fitting functions now perform checks on parameter definition vectors (DSS)
 - Renamed samsrf_cfcorr to samsrf_gsr2 to avoid confusion with CF analysis (DSS)
 - Updated samsrf_plot to use transparent dots for scatter plots (DSS)
+- HRF fitting functions now also have option for Hooke-Jeeves algorithm (DSS)
 - Simplified Model examples by removing GUI functionality & optional parameters (DSS)
 - Updated the Cookbooks with information about the new major release (DSS)
 - Abandoned plan for SamOaSrf for Octave compatibility for the future is Python (DSS)